Bakersfield Tractor Trailer Accident Lawyers

 - Tire Blowout Accidents — If a truck’s tire blows out, it can veer uncontrollably, leading to collisions with other vehicles.
 These big-rig accidents can cause burn injuries, nerve damage, and lacerations.

-- The Driver — Tractor-trailer operators have obligations on the road, much like drivers of automobiles.
-A tractor-trailer driver may be held accountable if they are careless or irresponsible, causing an accident that leaves a person seriously injured.
+- The Driver — Tractor-trailer operators have responsibilities on the road similar to those of automobile drivers.
+A driver may be held liable if careless or reckless behavior causes an accident resulting in serious injury.

 - Cargo Handlers — Cargo loaders can be held responsible for an accident when their negligence in loading or securing the cargo contributes to the crash.

-In order to obtain compensation following a tractor-trailer collision, you will either have to show that the responsible party was negligent in their actions or that they acted with the intent to cause harm.
-You must demonstrate the existence of these four elements to prove negligence.
+In order to pursue compensation following a tractor-trailer collision, you will either have to show that the responsible party was negligent in their actions or that they acted with the intent to cause harm.
+Proving negligence generally involves demonstrating four key elements:

-- Duty Of Care — To establish fault, you must show that the responsible party owed you a duty of care.
-Truck drivers are required to exercise high levels of care for public safety.
-Trucking companies must ensure their drivers are trained and certified and that their trucks are well-maintained.
+- Duty of Care — To establish fault, you must show that the responsible party owed you a duty of care.
+For example, truck drivers have a duty to operate their vehicles safely, while trucking companies must hire qualified drivers, provide adequate training, and maintain their fleets properly.

-- Causation — Next, you must demonstrate that the party’s breach of their duty of care to you directly caused the losses you suffered.
+- Causation — Next, you have to demonstrate that the party’s breach of their duty of care to you directly caused the losses you suffered.

-- Damages — Finally, you must prove that you suffered injuries and other losses.
-You need to present documentation such as medical records, medical bills, or vehicle repair estimates to provide unmistakable proof of the harm you sustained.
+- Damages — Finally, you have to prove that you suffered injuries and other losses.
+You need to present documentation such as medical records, medical bills, or vehicle repair estimates to provide proof of the harm you sustained.

 So what if you were partially at fault for the accident?
-In California’s pure comparative negligence system, you can still receive compensation even if you’re partially at fault for an accident.
+In California’s pure comparative negligence system, you can still seek compensation even if you’re partially at fault for an accident.
 Your compensation will be reduced according to the percentage of your fault.
-For example, if you’re found 20% at fault, your total compensation will be reduced by that amount.
+For example, if you’re found 20% at fault, your total compensation will be reduced by the same percentage.

-Types Of Compensation You Can Recover In An Accident
+Types Of Compensation You Can Pursue In An Accident

 California’s personal injury laws allow victims to pursue compensation for their losses, which typically fall into two categories: economic damages and non-economic damages.